Groundhog Day, the popular American holiday, has its roots in the European holiday Candlemas.

 Happy Candlemas and Happy Groundhog Day!

 This article was posted on Sunday, January 29th, 2006 at 9:29 pm and is filed under Candlemas, Countries & Cultures, English Proverbs, France, Germany, Groundhog Day, Holidays Around the World, Nursery Rhymes, Nursery Rhymes about Cloudy Weather, Nursery Rhymes about February, Nursery Rhymes about Holidays, Nursery Rhymes about the Months, Nursery Rhymes about the Rain, Nursery Rhymes about the Weather, Nursery Rhymes about the Winter, Proverbs, Rhymes about the Seasons, Rhymes and Sayings about Candlemas, Rhymes and Sayings about Groundhog Day, Rhymes by Theme, Sweden, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply